isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 the two forms of `#include` selected using the angle (`<>`) or quoted (`""`) syntax.
 Vendors take advantage of this and use different search algorithms and methods for specifying the include path.

-Nevertheless, the guidance is to use the angle form when possible.
-This supports the fact that the standard library headers must be included this way, is more likely to create portable code, and enables the quoted form for other uses.
-For example being clear about the locality of the header relative to files that includes it or in scenarios where the different search algorithm is required.
+Nevertheless, the guidance is to use the quoted form for including files that exist at a relative path to the file containing the `#include` statement (from within the same component or project) and to use the angle bracket form everywhere else, where possible.
+This encourages being clear about the locality of the file relative to files that include it, or scenarios where the different search algorithm is required.
+It makes it easy to understand at a glance whether a header is being included from a local relative file versus a standard library header or a header from the alternate search path (e.g. a header from another library or a common set of includes).

 ##### Example

+    // foo.cpp:
-    #include <string>       // From the standard library, required form
+    #include <string>                // From the standard library, requires the <> form
+    #include <some_library/common.h> // A file that is not locally relative, included from another library; use the <> form
+    #include "foo.h"                 // A file locally relative to foo.cpp in the same project, use the "" form
-    #include "helpers.h"    // A project specific file, use "" form
+    #include "foo_utils/utils.h"     // A file locally relative to foo.cpp in the same project, use the "" form

 ##### Note

 Failing to follow this results in difficult to diagnose errors due to picking up the wrong file by incorrectly specifying the scope when it is included.
+For example, in a typical case where the `#include ""` search algorithm may search for a file existing at a local relative path first, then using this form to refer to a file that is not locally relative could mean that if a file ever comes into existence at the local relative path (e.g. the including file is moved to a new location), it will now be found ahead of the previous include file and the set of includes will have been changed in an unexpected way.

 Library creators should put their headers in a folder and have clients include those files using the relative path `#include <some_library/common.h>`